-Gerardino soon had about 30 followers.
-He called his Order the Apostles: Salimbene can never bring himself to write the name without some scornful addition; often he parodies the Apocalypse: "they who say that they are Apostles and are not, but are the synagogue of Satan."
-The first proselvte had been one Robert, a servant who had run away from the Friars, " to our great profit, for we got an excellent servant in his place."
+Gerardino soon had about thirty followers.
+He called his Order the Apostles: Salimbene can never bring himself to write the name without some scornful addition; often he parodies the Apocalypse: "They who say that they are Apostles and are not, but are the synagogue of Satan-a congregation of fools and lewd folk, and forerunners of the disciples of Antichrist."
+The first proselyte had been "a certain servant of the Friars Minor of Parma, Robert by name, who was a disobedient and wayward youth, of whom the Wise Man writeth in Prov. xxix.
+19, 21: whereof a certain tyrant said well 'the race of menials cannot be corrected but by torture.'
+Gerardino persuaded this servant to leave us and cleave to him: and this was to our great profit, for we got an excellent servant in his place, as it is written in Esaias 'instead of the shrub shall come up the fir-tree, and instead of the nettle shall come up the myrtle-tree."
 He was "like unto Judas Iscariot," not only because "he took away with him the Brethren's knife and cup and napkin, as though they had been his own," but also because he bare the bag of these false Apostles, to his own private profit.
 For, sad to say, "men and women gave to them more willingly than to us and the Dominicans."
-Yet this new Order could neither pray for men, nor preach, nor sing masses or other offices : they were merely "a congregation of rascals and swineherds and false and lewd folk; of fools and of beastly ribalds,-ignorant as brute beasts-boorish and beastly men," who, like the Gibeonites, had crept in under false pretences among the Lord's chosen people, and deserved to be made mere hewers of wood and drawers of water.
+Yet this new Order could neither pray for men, nor preach, nor sing masses or other offices: they were merely "a congregation of rascals and swineherds and false and lewd folk; of fools and of beastly ribalds,-ignorant as brute beasts-boorish and beastly men," who, like the Gibeonites, had crept in under false pretences among the Lord's chosen people, and deserved to be made mere hewers of wood and drawers of water-nay "quibus magis incomberet purgare latrinos aut alia vilia opera exercere."